R. W. Goodman: Career

 Goodman allegedly garnered electoral support by being lenient with minor offenders with the implicit expectation that they voted for him and his preferred candidates in a subsequent election.
 He would also help his supporters find county government jobs or lend them credit through his store.
 Unlike other politicians in the American South during his tenure, Goodman courted black support and hired a few black sheriff's deputies.
 Most local black citizens considered him "fair and impartial" when dealing with matters related to race.
 Beginning in the 1970s, he supported some black candidates for public office.
 This included his endorsement of Maceo McEachern in 1972, the first black man elected to the Richmond County Board of Education since Reconstruction.
 McEachern later became a county commissioner and fell out with Goodman, who supported his electoral defeat in 1982.
 In June 1975 racial tensions in Hamlet dramatically worsened after a white Hamlet police sergeant got involved in an altercation with a black woman and allegedly shot her in the back.
 She filed a complaint concerning the sergeant's actions but local judicial officials refused to indict the officer, leading to a night of arson and rioting.
-The situation calmed after Goodman issued an arrest warrant against the sergeant for assault with a deadly weapon, and personally arrested him.
+The situation calmed after Goodman secured an arrest warrant against the sergeant for assault with a deadly weapon, and personally arrested him.

 While serving as sheriff Goodman became wealthy, and some locals attributed this to allegations that he collected kickbacks from real estate transactions he managed and other financial dealings.
 Some locals also accused him of illegally selling moonshine the sheriff's department had seized.
 He was officially investigated by other law enforcement agencies in 1957 for this supposed practice but was absolved of any misconduct.
 Goodman was also staunchly opposed to labor unions and allegedly harassed union organizers and pressured rival corporations with the goal of keeping wages depressed in Richmond County so as to guarantee larger profits from his own enterprises.

 Goodman took courses in county law enforcement at the Institute of Government at the University of North Carolina at Chapel Hill in 1951.
 He served as a delegate at the 1960 Democratic National Convention.
 He served as a member of the North Carolina Economic Development Board from 1977 to 1984.
 In 1978 he accompanied North Carolina Governor Jim Hunt to Germany to recruit foreign industrial investment.
 He retired from the office of sheriff in 1994 after serving in the post for 44 years, setting the record for the longest tenure of a sheriff in North Carolina.